framedsc/Sitesource/markdown/GeneralGuides/relit.md

 When the REFramework GUI is open, click on `Script Generated UI`, and you'll see the `Show RELit UI` checkbox.
 Checking it will open the
 RELit window.
 It has an initial width and height, you can resize it which will be remembered for the next sessions.

+@alert Important!
+If the spawned lights don't show up in cutscenes, enable the REFramework freecam first.
+@end

 ---
 # Usage